nginfra/movici-geo-query/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Developing Movici Geo Query assumes you're developing on Linux using a modern C++ compiler that support C++17, such as Clang>=5.
 We have tests both in C++ and in Python.
-Supported Python versions are 3.8 and higher.
+Supported Python versions are 3.10 and higher.
 It also requires Boost.geometry (see `Building from source`_)

 .. code-block:: bash

-  # install the dev requirements
-  pip3 install -r requirements-dev.txt

-  # install the package in editable mode
+  # install the package in editable mode with dev dependencies
-  pip3 install -e -v .
+  pip3 install -e ".[dev]"

   # run the c test suite
   mkdir build